ifp-uiuc/do-neural-networks-learn-faus-iccvw-2015/ck_plus/README.md

 created when running the ``make_ck_plus_dataset.py`` file.

 #### `model.py`
-This contains the CNN model used by the ``train.py`` files in each of our experiments.
+This file contains the CNN model used by the ``train.py`` files in each of our experiments.

 # Running experiments